 - Upload your contract, sign it, and send it to your client to sign.

-- You’ll receive notification when they sign it.
+- You’ll receive a notification when they sign it.

 Not sure what your contract should say?
-I have templates for you!
+I have templates available here!

 Not sure how to use HelloSign?
 I have a video for you!